nataliiasolomchak21/codeasy-quiz/README.md

 ![Figma design for mobile](README-images/figma-design-desktop.png)
 </details><br/>

-For the font, I used Poppins font family as it fit best into the design and was readable for the user.
+For the font, I used Poppins font family as it best fits the design and was readable for the user.

 ## Features